Moeplhausen/SunknightsWebsite/README.md

 # Sun Knights Website
 A website for the Sun Knights Diep Clan
-Coded by moeplhausen and rjt-rockx
+Coded by moeplhausen, rjt-rockx and Mikusaba